RedHatNordicsSA/ansible-roadshow/labs/lab-2/README.md

         state: "{{ tomcat_service_state }}"
 ```

 :exclamation: Please note that a playbook (YAML) is sensitive to indentation.
 That means that the playbook below has a serious syntax error and will not run.
-For VIM, you can add ```autocmd FileType yaml setlocal ts=2 sts=2 sw=2 expandtab``` to your ~/.vimrc file for easier editing of YAML.
+For students which uses VI/M as a text editor, we have added a YAML compliant tab space (to  ~/.vimrc) so that when you use <TAB> that will be YAML compliant and not break your playbooks.
 ```
 - name: Install Tomcat and ensure it runs
   hosts: tomcat-servers